 The allegations in these complaints also often fail to grasp a fundamental tenet of ERISA-namely, the "range of reasonable judgements a fiduciary may make" and the "difficult tradeoffs" inherent in fiduciary decisionmaking.
 Hughes, 142 S. Ct. at 742.
-That fiduciaries did not select what turned out to be the lowest-cost or best-performing option does not suggest that cherry-picked comparators were in fact "better" overall.
+That fiduciaries did not select what turned out to be the lowest-cost or best-performing option does not suggest that their process was imprudent.
 There will always be a plan with lower expenses and a plan-typically many plans-with higher ones, just as there will always be a fund that performs better and many funds that perform worse.
 There is no one prudent fund, service provider, or fee level that renders everything else imprudent.
 Instead, there is a wide range of reasonable options, and Congress vested fiduciaries with flexibility and discretion to choose from among those options based on their informed assessment of the needs of their plan and its unique participant base.